tiredvekster/LightAntiCheat/README.md

 Supported MC versions: 1.13-1.20.
 Native version: 1.20.

 ## Support
-I'd appreciate it if you message me on [Discord](https://discord.gg/EQExhK8Ghm),<br>
+I'd appreciate it, if you choose to message me on [Discord](https://discord.gg/EQExhK8Ghm).<br>
-but you can also create an issue on GitHub or a discussion on SpigotMC.
+However, you can also create an issue on GitHub or a discussion on SpigotMC.

 ## Documentation
 ### Links: